GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ## Layer logic {: #logic }

-The extension now knows the popup should be available to users on [developer.chrome.com][23] and displays a colored button but needs logic for further user interaction.
+The extension now has a custom icon, a popup, and colors the popup button based on a value saved to the extension's storage.
+Next, it needs logic for further user interaction.
 Update `popup.js` by adding the following to the end of the file.

 ```js
 // When the button is clicked, inject setPageBackgroundColor into current page